jrzaurin/pytorch-widedeep/README.md

 pip install -e .
 ```

+Note that installing `pytorch-widedeep` directly from github would still work
+(moreover if you do not have CUDA), but the CUDA toolkit is recommended for a
+more efficient installation/performance.

 ### Examples

 There are 4 main notebooks in the `examples` folder plus some additional
 files.
-These notebooks cover most of the utilities of this package.
-In the
+These notebooks cover most of the utilities of this package and can
-likely case that github does not render the notebooks, or it renders them
+also act as documentation.
+In the likely case that github does not render the
-missing some parts, they are saved as markdown files in the docs folder.
+notebooks, or it renders them missing some parts, they are saved as markdown
+files in the docs folder.

 ### Quick start